webbpinner/OpenVDMv2/INSTALL.md

 You will need to answer some questions about your configuration.

- - Name to assign to host?
- This is the host name of the server
+ - Name to assign to host? --> *This is the host name of the server*

- - Repository to install from?
- This is the which OpenVDM repo you want to install from
+ - Repository to install from? --> *This is the which OpenVDM repo you want to install from*

- - Repository branch to install?
- This is the branch of the specified repo to download
+ - Repository branch to install? --> *This is the branch of the specified repo to download*

- - OpenVDM user to create?
- This is the system user that will own the cruise data files.
-This is also the username used to connect the OpenVDM web-app to the backend database
+ - OpenVDM user to create? --> *This is the system user that will own the cruise data files.
+This is also the username used to connect the OpenVDM web-app to the backend database*

- - OpenVDMv2 Database password to use for user <user>?
- This is the DATABASE user password for the database user.
+ - OpenVDMv2 Database password to use for user <user>? --> *This is the DATABASE user password for the database user.*

- - Current database password for root (hit return if this is the initial installation)?
- This is the root password for the database
+ - Current database password for root (hit return if this is the initial installation)? --> *This is the root password for the database*

- - Root data directory for OpenVDM?
- This is the root directory that will contain all the cruise data for all cruises managed by OpenVDM
+ - Root data directory for OpenVDM? --> *This is the root directory that will contain all the cruise data for all cruises managed by OpenVDM.
+If this directory does not already exist you will be asked if you want it created.*

 ### All done... almost ###
 At this point the warehouse should have a working installation of OpenVDMv2 however the vessel operator will still need to configure data dashboard collection system transfers, cruise data transfers and the shoreside data warehouse.